-So what is microsoldering?
-Microsoldering is the act of soldering components so small that they can only be seen through a microscope.
-These small components usually consist of resistors, capacitors, inductors, connectors, microchips, etc. They fit all around a logic board with multiple layers into a teeny tiny little space and produce things like cell phones and tablets and even little computers.
+So what is micro soldering?
+Micro soldering is the act of soldering components so small that they can only be seen through a microscope.
+These small components usually consist of resistors, capacitors, inductors, connectors, diodes, transistors, microchips, etc. They fit all around a logic board with multiple layers into a teeny tiny little space and produce things like cell phones and tablets and even little computers.

-For example, look at an iphone logic board and then one zoomed in about 200x:
+Let’s look at an iphone logic board zoomed in about 200x:

 Now imagine trying to place a small bead of solder on one of those small components.
 Nearly impossible without the proper micro soldering tools and equipment, like a microscope, hot air rework station and a soldering station.
 Also required are the proper parts, supplies, and components.

 Gone are the days of big CRT TVs and VHS recorders with many moving parts.
 These days, devices fit in your pocket and there are zero moving parts inside of the device.

 Follow us here and learn all the tips and tricks of micro soldering.
 Request a quote to let us fix your device!